ronakupadhyaya/SQL/Day1/Select.md

 ![Table contents](./table_info.png)

-But we really need to learn how to access this data programmaticly.
+But we really need to learn how to access this data programmatically.

 ## The SELECT Statement